-Agustin Fuentes Defense of Anthropology 101
+Agustin Fuentes Defense of Introduction to Anthropology

 It reminded me very much of a comment from anthropologist Richard Shweder:

 It would be comforting to believe that the true message of Anthropology 101 is still something we care to defend and to teach:

 Many of the things we take for granted as natural, divinely given, logically necessary, or practically indispensable for life in an orderly, safe and decent society are neither natural, divinely given, logically necessary, nor practically indispensable for such life.
 They are products of a local history, ways of seeing and being in the world that may lend meaning and value to our own form of life but not the only ways to lead a meaningful and valuable life.
 (Richard Shweder comment on “Cultural Relativism 2.0” by Michael F. Brown)

 Indeed, that is the key message from Agustin Fuentes: There is not just one way of being human, not one human nature, but many successful ways of being human, the naturenurtural.